trishullab/itp-interface/README.md

 ## Generating Proof Step Data:

+>NOTE: Make sure that you have installed the `itp-interface` package before running the following commands.

 1.a.
 You need to run the following command to generate sample proof step data for Lean 4:
 ```
 run-itp-data-gen --config-dir src/itp_interface/main/configs  --config-name simple_lean_data_gen